astronomer/airflow-guides/guides/airflow-snowflake.md

 Modules for orchestrating basic queries and functions in Snowflake include:

 - [`SnowflakeHook`](https://registry.astronomer.io/providers/snowflake/modules/snowflakehook): A hook abstracting the Snowflake API.
-Generally the hook would only be used by a DAG author when creating a custom operator or function.
+Generally, you only need to use this hook when creating a custom operator or function.
 This hook is part of `apache-airflow-providers-snowflake`.
 - [`SnowflakeOperator`](https://registry.astronomer.io/providers/snowflake/modules/snowflakeoperator): Executes a SQL query in Snowflake.
 This operator is part of `apache-airflow-providers-snowflake`.
 - [`S3ToSnowflakeOperator`](https://registry.astronomer.io/providers/snowflake/modules/s3tosnowflakeoperator): Executes a COPY command to transfer data from S3 into Snowflake.
 - [`SnowflakeToSlackOperator`](https://registry.astronomer.io/providers/snowflake/modules/snowflaketoslackoperator): Executes a SQL query in Snowflake and sends the results to Slack.